 The safety of Jakafi was assessed in 617 patients in six clinical studies with a median duration of follow-up of 10.9 months, including 301 patients with myelofibrosis in two Phase 3 studies.

-In a double-blind, randomized, placebo-controlled study of Jakafi, 155 patients were treated with Jakafi.
-The most frequent adverse drug reactions were thrombocytopenia and anemia [see Table 6].
+In a double-blind, randomized, placebo-controlled study of Jakafi, among the 155 patients treated with Jakafi, the most frequent adverse drug reactions were thrombocytopenia and anemia [see Table 6].
 Thrombocytopenia, anemia and neutropenia are dose related effects.
 The three most frequent non-hematologic adverse reactions were bruising, dizziness and headache [see Table 5].

 Table 5 presents the most common adverse reactions occurring in patients who received Jakafi in the double-blind, placebo-controlled study during randomized treatment.